business vehicle

 There is a lot written on this topic.
 In short, you can either pick the actual method or the standard mileage method.

-The actual method works is beneficial with new and expensive cars.
+The actual method is beneficial with new and expensive cars.
 Please note: the car loan payments themselves are not deductible; instead, you are given a depreciation expense, which is a non-cash expense that allows you to write off a chunk of the cost of your car and get a big deduction in the same year.
 Fuel and oil, repairs and maintenance, insurance, tires, registration fees, interest on the vehicle loan, and lease payments are other possible deductions for the actual method.

 And again, the business deductible expenses should be calculated based on the percentage of business miles to all miles driven.
 For example, if you drove 100 miles total and out of these 100 miles, 50 were business miles, your business percentage is only 50%.
 In simple terms, if actual expenses of your vehicle were $10,000, you get to deduct only $5,000.